 - 2 medium size cloves of garlic

-- Juice of 1 large lemon (about 2 Tbsp.)
+- Juice of 1 large lemon about 2 Tablespoons

 - Place all ingredients in a blender or food processor.
 Blend until smooth.